 Mame32 for Windows, the ultimate arcade machine emulator

-MAME is an arcade machine emulator, this means, it is a software for Windows and other operating systems, that we can download, and along with other files called ROMS, we can play a lot of arcade games.
+MAME is an arcade machine emulator, which means it is software for Windows and other operating systems that we can download, and along with other files called ROMS, we can play many arcade games.

 MAME, the original emulator

-That is, the original arcade machine emulator is called MAME, and it consists of a command-line program.
+The original arcade machine emulator, MAME, consists of a command-line program.
 For those not initiated in computer science, a command-line program is a program that is executed by typing its name and a series of options in the operating system terminal.
-For example, in Windows 10, we would run the command CMD.EXE, and a terminal or command console will open, where we will be able to type different commands.
-In our case, to launch the MAME program, we should type the following command "MAME.EXE sf2," and in this way, we will be launching the game Street Fighter 2, which we will be able to play on our PC without problems.
-Obviously, before that, we will have to have the ROM of the video game and have copied it into the appropriate directory, but the command "MAME.EXE sf2" is useful to see how the MAME program works.
+For example, in Windows 10, we would run the command CMD.EXE, and a terminal or command console would open, where we could type different commands.
+In our case, to launch the MAME program, we should type the following command "MAME.EXE sf2," and in this way, we will launch the game Street Fighter 2, which we will be able to play on our PC without problems.
+Obviously, before that, we will have to have the ROM of the video game and have copied it into the appropriate directory, but the command "MAME.EXE sf2" is helpful to see how the MAME program works.

 - Open the terminal of our Operating System